ThreeMammals/Ocelot/docs/features/servicediscovery.rst

           "Period": "10s", // fixed window
           "QuotaExceededMessage": "No Quota!",
           "HttpStatusCode": 499 // special shared status
-        },
-        "LoadBalancerOptions": {
-          "Type": "RoundRobin"
         }
       }
     }

 This configuration means that when a request is sent to Ocelot at ``/product/*``, *dynamic routing* is activated, and Ocelot applies the rate limiting rules defined for the 'product' service in the ``DynamicRoutes`` section, as described in the :doc:`../features/ratelimiting` documentation.
-The 'notification' service is unlimited because rate limiting is disabled.
+The 'notification' service is unlimited because both rate limiting and caching are disabled.
 All other services use the global ``RateLimitOptions``.

 .. warning::
   Dynamic route ``RateLimitRule`` option is deprecated!